Torres, Odor homer to back Taillon as Yanks beat Red Sox 9-1

 TRAINER’S ROOM

-Red Sox: 1B Christian Arroyo strained his left hamstring in the third when he went into a split stretching for a throw.
-He was replaced by Bobby Dalbec.
-It was the first career appearance at first base for Arroyo, who has played all the other infield positions.
-Before the game, manager Alex Cora said Arroyo had earned more playing time, and he and the team were comfortable with him at first base. … OF/1B Danny Santana (left quadriceps strain) is expected to come off the injured list Monday after finishing a rehab assignment Sunday with Triple-A Worcester. … All-Star SS Xander Bogaerts doubled twice after sitting out Saturday night with a sore left wrist.
+Red Sox: 1B Christian Arroyo strained his left hamstring when he went into a split stretching for a throw and is most likely headed to the injured list, Cora said.
+It was the first career appearance at first base for Arroyo, who was replaced by Bobby Dalbec. … OF/1B Danny Santana (left quadriceps strain) is expected to come off the injured list Monday after finishing a rehab assignment Sunday with Triple-A Worcester. … All-Star SS Xander Bogaerts doubled twice after sitting out Saturday night with a sore left wrist.
 He was lifted for a pinch-hitter in the eighth with Boston trailing 7-0.

 Yankees: RHP Luis Severino threw 30 pitches to hitters, simulating two innings.
 “I thought he threw the ball really well.
 Looks strong, healthy,” manager Aaron Boone said.
 Severino will likely face hitters again in five or six days before potentially beginning a minor league rehab assignment.
 He hasn’t pitched in the majors since 2019 after having Tommy John surgery, and his return was slowed because of a groin injured sustained June 12 in a rehab appearance. … Boone said RHP Darren O’Day’s season is likely over due to a left hamstring injury. … Boone said all six Yankees players who recently tested positive for the coronavirus are doing pretty well as far as symptoms are concerned.
-RHP Jonathan Loaisiga, one of those players on the COVID-19 injured list, was expected to fly to New York and rejoin the team by Tuesday, according to Boone. … RHP Michael King (bruised right middle finger) still feels discomfort and won’t throw for another five to seven days. … Amburgey exited after four innings with a right hamstring cramp and was replaced in the lineup by Brett Gardner. … A leaping LaMarre hit the right field wall with a loud thud trying to catch Christian Vázquez’s fifth-inning double and was shaken up.
+RHP Jonathan Loaisiga, one of those players on the COVID-19 injured list, was expected to fly to New York and rejoin the team by Tuesday. … RHP Michael King (bruised right middle finger) still feels discomfort and won’t throw for another five to seven days. … Amburgey exited after four innings with a right hamstring cramp and was replaced in the lineup by Brett Gardner. … A leaping LaMarre hit the right field wall with a loud thud trying to catch Christian Vázquez’s fifth-inning double and was shaken up.
 LaMarre was checked by Boone and two athletic trainers, but remained in the game.
-LaMarre was called up from Triple-A before the game to replace OF Tim Locastro, who was placed on the 10-day injured list with a torn right ACL.
+“I told Boonie, `I’m not coming out of the game,’” LaMarre said.
+“You don’t get too many chances to wear pinstripes.”
+LaMarre was called up from Triple-A before the game to replace OF Tim Locastro, placed on the 10-day injured list with a torn right ACL.

 UP NEXT